wp-plugins/hide-title/readme.txt

 * Added a set_selector() method to allow end-users to specify the css selector to hide.

 == Upgrade Notice ==

+= 1.0.3 =

+* This version fixes a jQuery bug which prevented fallbacks in the case that the selector was not found.

 = 1.0.2 =